Benenson Awards in the Arts

 If you are concerned about how your funding at Duke will work in relationship this award or other summer programs/opportunities, contact your financial aid counselor for further information and advice.

-Can I apply for Benenson funds during a fall or spring semester?
+Can Benenson funds be used for projects during fall or spring semesters?

 Must Benenson awarded projects be completed by end of summer?